Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Jet launching in the vacuum Kerr monopole

 \section{Jet launching in the vacuum Kerr monopole}

 In this section, we use the exact solution to the electrogeodesic equation derived in the previous section to study the acceleration of charged particles near the poles and the formation of jets.
-We present the exact formula for the acceleration.
-Then, we classify the stable and unstable polar equilibrium positions which define the opening angle of the jet at its basis.
-We further derive the expression for the azimuthal speed experienced by the charged particles in this jet.
+We present the exact formula for the 4-acceleration.
+Then, we classify the stable and unstable polar equilibrium positions.
+We further derive the expression for the azimuthal speed experienced by the charged particles in this jet, which reveals the role of the magnetic frame-dragging effect.
 Finally, we compute the electromagnetic gravitational redshift measured by an asymptotic Carter observer and determine the condition under which the ejected charged particle is blueshifted.
-To our knowledge, the only other investigations of the motion of charged particles in the Kerr monopole have been discussed in \cite{Hackmann:2013pva} and more recently in \cite{Khan:2023ttq}.
+To our knowledge, the only other analytical investigations of the motion of charged particles in the Kerr monopole have been discussed in \cite{Hackmann:2013pva} and more recently in \cite{Khan:2023ttq}.